blp-workshop/blp-workshop.github.io/index.md

 ## News
+- May 12 First call for paper!
-- April 25 Website is up!
+- May 12 Website is up!
 <br>
 <br>
 <br>